Publications

 Tribal Climate Change Fact Sheets

-The PNW Tribal Climate Change Project is collaborating with the Institute for Tribal Environmental Professionals on 2-page Fact Sheets on climate change impacts and adaptation.
-Two new Fact Sheets, one on Fisheries and the other on Forests are now available at: www4.nau.edu/itep/climatechange/tcc_SWProj.asp.
+The PNW Tribal Climate Change Project is collaborating with the Institute for Tribal Environmental Professionals on 2-page Fact Sheets on climate change impacts and adaptation: www4.nau.edu/itep/climatechange/tcc_SWProj.asp.
+Fact sheets developed by Kirsten Vinyeta with the PNW Tribal Climate Change project include:

 A Tribal Planning Framework – Climate Change Adaptation Strategies by Sector